Skip to main content

 Wappalyzer Next

 This project is a command line tool and python library that uses Wappalyzer extension (and its fingerprints) to detect technologies.
-Other projects emerged after discontinuation of the official open source project are using outdated fingerpints and lack accuracy when used on dynamic web-apps, this project bypasses those limitations.
+Other projects that emerged after the discontinuation of the official open-source project are using outdated fingerprints and lack accuracy when used on dynamic web apps.
+This project bypasses those limitations.

 demo